gidoBOSSftw5731/log/README.md

 own arbitrary logging levels.

 Unlike other loggers, these logging levels are not enabled in a chain.
-Meaning, once a level is enabled, say Warn, all levels above it are not also enabled.
+Meaning, once a level is enabled, say Error, all levels above it are not also enabled.
 This package is implemented in such a way that users can individually turn on and turn off the various new logging levels.
 If existing code uses the build-in log package, no change is needed to use this package.